 No expense was spared when Lawsonia Links was built at back in the 1930s. $250,000 was invested in the course a figure that equates to around $30,000,000 in today’s money!
-Blueprints were taken from British Open Championship holes to re-create many holes at Lawsonia, but you will require a vivid imagination to notice the resemblance in most cases.
+Blueprints were taken from British Open Championship holes to re-create many copies at Lawsonia, but you will require a vivid imagination to notice the resemblance in most cases.

 A tree-clearing programme started in 2000 to return the Links course back to its former treeless glory so expect the wind to play a part on this historical and strategic masterpiece.